-An employee assigned to act in a position classification with a higher rate of pay (for example, an equipment operator formally assigned as "acting foreman") shall be paid an hourly differential of seventy-five cents (\$0.75) per hour for the full day assigned, if all the following conditions are met:
+An employee assigned to act in a position classification with a higher rate of pay (for example, an equipment operator formally assigned as "acting foreman") shall be paid an hourly differential of two dollars (\$2.00) per hour for the full day assigned, if all the following conditions are met:

-- a. the assignment is for a period of at least four (4) working hours, and - b. the employee is. in the opinion of the city, fully qualified to perform the work assigned, without additional or special supervision, and - c. the duties being performed are clearly outside the normal range of duties for the employee's regular position classification. and - d. the assignment is not for the purposes of training the employee, and - e. the assignment is due to the absence of the employee who regularly fills the position or due to a vacancy in a position that needs to be filled on an acting basis pending a permanent appointment.
+- a. the assignment is for a period of at least three (3) working hours, and - b. the employee is, in the opinion of the city, fully qualified to perform the work assigned, without additional or special supervision, and - c. the duties being performed are clearly outside the normal range of duties for the employee's regular position classification, and - the assignment is not for the purposes of training the employee, and - e. the assignment is due to the absence of the employee who regularly fills the position or due to a vacancy in a position that needs to be filled on an acting basis pending a permanent appointment.